Go to the Nature Institute’s home page

 We began this chapter with Barfield’s comments about how the mountains of Switzerland we see today are not the same mountains our ancestors saw.
 Of course, in today’s environment the nearly universal assumption will be that Barfield was not really talking about the mountains themselves, but “only” about how people see and experience the mountains.
 And we did learn above how different this experience became during the transition from medieval to modern culture.

 Actually, however, Barfield really was talking about the mountains themselves, whose reality he did not believe could be radically or dualistically distinguished from our experience of them.
 His refusal to treat the distinction between reality and experience as fundamental reflects a long-running conviction within science that our knowledge of the world must be empirically based — rooted in experience.
-Our knowledge of the world is always a thoughtful clarification within our own minds of the thought and sense inherent in the world we experience, and we need not pretend that this clarification takes us beyond the experienced world or is anything other than a thoughtful elucidation of experience.
+Our knowledge of the world is always a union of perception and thought that occurs at the same time in ourselves and in the world, much as the mathematics of physical law, which we discover in the world, can be found also in the mind of the knower of the world.

 I did say at the outset that I was not about to attempt an explanation of Barfield’s deeper meaning in this chapter.
 And I will hold to that.
 But I do hope that the preceding notes on the evolution of consciousness may at least make his mysterious suggestion about the Swiss mountains more intriguing — and may also fortify the reader for the perhaps unexpected challenges to contemporary thinking in Chapter 24.
 That chapter offers, among other things, a possible approach to Barfield’s meaning.